 We love GIFs at Consume Media because they are a professional secret weapon.
-Since we are already creating videos, it’s a powerful and cost-effective tool to turn those videos into different forms of content- such as GIFs, still images, and more- for our clients.
+Since we are already creating videos, it’s a powerful and cost-effective way to take advantage of video production.
 The magic of the GIF is that it reads like an image to a computer, which means GIFs can go places where video can’t, such as email.
 On the other hand, GIFs look like a video to humans, meaning that you get some of the benefits of video!

 We think the two biggest assets of GIFs (for work purposes) are in email and on web pages.
 Let’s dive in.

 Using GIFs in email

 Using GIFs in your email is an extremely effective way to increase your click-through rate (CTR) and drive more traffic to your content.
 GIFs allow us to bypass the fact that videos can’t be embedded in email.
 GIFs have a high-conversion rate when trying to get your audience out of their email and onto your website.
 We do this by adding in a GIF with a play button overlayed on top, and hyperlinking to the desired viewing or shopping experience where your video lives.

 We’ve all been placing links in our email campaigns for years.
 The problem is that links aren’t exciting to click on!
 GIFs, on the other hand, are sexy.
 Plus, the play button is the strongest call to action on the Internet.
 People love to click the play button because they know they’re about to see a video.